-Who does not like a good deal?
+Who doesn’t like a good deal?

-This time we will be talking about the best vacuum cleaners below 200 bucks.
+Today we’ll looking at the best vacuum cleaners below 200 bucks.

 Can be used on